 Cross the border and head to Bellingham, a college town on Puget Sound.

-Back on the mainland, head south through Deception Pass State Park and onto Whidbey Island.
-Catch the ferry to Port Townsend on the Olympic Peninsula and head west to Olympic National Park.
+Back on the mainland, head south through Deception Pass State Park via its iconic bridge and onto Whidbey Island.